JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/bot/forbidden_words.md

 ## {{% livechat_label livechat_configuration_channel_forbidden_words_regexp_label %}}

 By checking this option, each line of the "{{% livechat_label livechat_configuration_channel_forbidden_words_label %}}" field will be considered as a [regular expression](https://en.wikipedia.org/wiki/Regular_expression).

+Please note that not all regular expression are accepted.
+Under the hood, we are using the [node-re2](https://github.com/uhop/node-re2) library.
+Please check [node-re2](https://github.com/uhop/node-re2) and [RE2 documentation](https://github.com/google/re2/wiki/Syntax) for more information about the accepted syntax and the limitations.

 ## {{% livechat_label livechat_configuration_applytomoderators_label %}}